danbeam/oo-css/README.md

 Currently, this project is written in object-oriented PHP5.
 Until anyone cares enough for me to port it, it'll probably stay that way.

 So, first you'll need some kind of environment that can run PHP5.
-If you're using a Debian-based Linux system, you'll need to do something like -
+If you're using a Debian based Linux system, you'll need to do something like -

     sudo apt-get install php5-cli